HemaShekatkar/money-transfer-project-java/README.md

 This project contains a Makefile, which defines targets corresponding to the `mvn` commands shown in the above examples.
-If you have the `make` utility installed on your machine, you can run `make worker` or `make run` as an alternative to running the commands in steps 2 and 3.
+If you have the `make` utility installed on your machine, you can run `make worker` and `make run` as an alternative to running the commands in steps 2 and 3.